One shocking fact about each and every planet in the Solar System

 6.)
 I’m the lowest density planet.

-When we classify the known exoplanets by both mass and radius together, the data indicates that there are only three classes of planets: terrestrial/rocky, with a volatile gas envelope but no self-compression, and with a volatile envelope and with self-compression.
-Anything above that is a star.
-Planetary size peaks at a mass between that of Saturn and Jupiter, with heavier and heavier worlds getting smaller until true nuclear fusion ignites and a star is born.
-Saturn is just about the lowest density planet out there.
+When we classify the known exoplanets by both mass and radius together, the data indicates that there are only three classes of planets: terrestrial/rocky, with a volatile gas envelope but no self-compression, and with a volatile envelope and also with self-compression.
+Anything above that becomes first a brown dwarf and then a star.
+Planetary size peaks at a mass between that of Saturn and Jupiter, although there are a few “puffy” super-Jupiters, with a likely unusually light composition.

-Saturn, as photographed here by Cassini during the 2008 equinox, isn’t just round, but is in hydrostatic equilibrium.
+Saturn, as photographed here by Cassini during the 2008 equinox, isn’t quite round (as it’s more of an oblate spheroid), but is in hydrostatic equilibrium.
 With its low density and rapid rotation, Saturn is the most flattened planet in the Solar System, with an equatorial diameter that’s more than 10% larger than its polar diameter.
+Its colors and “bands” are largely due to different atmospheric layers appearing dominant in visible light at different latitudes.

 These images of Neptune, from October 7, 2017 with the Hubble Space Telescope, shows the presence of clouds, bands, and varying colors and temperatures across Neptune’s upper atmosphere.
 The rapid changes reveal Neptune’s wind speeds: the fastest in the Solar System.